Course Selection and Registration

 Students may make changes to their course registration during the add/drop period scheduled at the beginning of each term.
 Changes made in this period will not be reflected in the student’s record.

 Requests to add or withdraw from courses after the add/drop period will not be accepted, except under extenuating circumstances beyond the control of the student.
 Students wishing to request for course add or withdrawal after the add/drop period will be required to provide the department with full justification for making the application.
-The request has to be supported by the course instructor concerned, and endorsed by the department head, and the Dean or the Dean’s designee before it is forwarded to Academic Records and Registration, Academic Registry for consideration.
+The request has to be supported by the course instructor concerned, and endorsed by the department head, and the Dean or the Dean’s designee before it is forwarded to the Academic Registry for consideration.

 If approval is granted for course withdrawal, the Withdrawal without Penalty Grade “W” will be recorded on the student’s transcript as the course grade.
 For students who are on taught postgraduate programs which adopt a per-credit tuition fee, there is no refund of the tuition fees paid for the withdrawn courses.

 To apply for course add or withdrawal after the add/drop period, students are required to submit an “Application for Class Enrollment/Withdrawal after Add/Drop Period” (form RR-22) to the department for approval.

 Academic Accommodations or Adjustments for Students with Special Educational Needs